rgiosa10/mr-robogers-neighborhood/README.md

 Describe: modifyArray()

-Test: "It coverts any value that has 1 to 'Beep'"
+Test: "It coverts 1 to 'Beep'"
 Code:
 const text: "1";
 modifyArray(numberArray);
 Expected Output: "Beep!"

-Test: "It coverts any value that has 1 to 'Boop'"
+Test: "It coverts 2 to 'Boop'"
 Code:
 const text: "2";
 modifyArray(numberArray);
 Expected Output: "Boop!"

-Test: "It coverts any value that has 1 to 'Won't you be my neighbor"
+Test: "It coverts 3 to 'Won't you be my neighbor"
 Code:
 const text: "3";
 modifyArray(numberArray);
 Expected Output: "Won't you be my neighbor?"

-Test: "It coverts any value that has 1 to 'Beep'"
+Test: "It substitutes elements 1, 2, and 3"
 Code:
 const text: "5";
 modifyArray(numberArray);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]

 ```